ocaml/ocaml.org/data/tutorials/lg_00_data_types_and_matching.md

 type t = A | B of t' and t' = C | D of t
 ```

-One common use for mutually-recursive data types is to *decorate* a tree, by
+One common use for mutually-recursive data types is to *decorate* a tree by
 adding information to each node using mutually-recursive types, one of which is
 a tuple or record.
 For example: